 The best material would be light-gauge (.45 in.)
-EPDM, a synthetic rubber.
+EPDM, a synthetic rubber used for roofing.
 It is very durable, UV-resistant, and easy to work with.
 Roofing felt would be difficult to fashion into troughs and prone to tearing.
 Some of the newer waterproof synthetic roofing underlayments might offer a cheaper alternative than EPDM, but you would need to experiment.
 I built one system like this with EPDM, which has held up well.

 If all this sounds like too much to jury-rig, you can use a manufactured system with all the parts pre-cut and designed to work as a system.
 I know of two: Trex Rain Escape and Dek Drain Topside (see photo).

 The below-deck systems are designed more for retrofits and tend to be more expensive and complicated.
 Most, however, include a finished ceiling of some sort if that is important to you.
 A number of these are listed below.